mongodb/docs/source/includes/list-text-search-restrictions-in-agg.rst

 - The :pipeline:`$match` stage that includes a :query:`$text` must be the **first** stage in the pipeline.

-- A :query:`text` operator can only occur once in the stage.
+- A :query:`$text` operator can only occur once in the stage.

-- The :query:`text` operator expression cannot appear in :expression:`$or` or :expression:`$not` expressions.
+- The :query:`$text` operator expression cannot appear in :expression:`$or` or :expression:`$not` expressions.

 - The text search, by default, does not return the matching documents